Whether you are coat-shopping or idea-shopping, oh trust me, you want to read this...

 Coats with fleece not your thing?
 That's okay.
 I CAN make coats 100% cashmere, no fleece.
 It won't have the patterns that you see here, but it can be done.
 If you wish to throw down the gauntlet and challenge me to do this, you can do that over on Fashion By Demand.
 The thing I like about the newer sleeves that I do, is that the overlocked seam isn't right at the edge.
 Let me fetch a photo of what looks like, so you can see. <hunts thru prior coat photos>

-Okay I seriously owe you a better photo so I'll update this but for now, this will have to do. <sigh> As you can see, the overlocked seam is right at the edge of the sleeve.
-I'd often overlock twice, or hand-sew sequins on top of this to make it more sturdy, but I still like not having an overlocked seam right over the hands... because you use your hands a lot, so this part gets a lot of contact and potential wear and will be more prone to catching on things.👇
+Okay I seriously owe you a better photo so I'll update this but for now, this will have to do....
+As you can see, the overlocked seam is right at the edge of the sleeve.
+I'd often overlock twice (with the knife disengaged), or hand-sew sequins on top of this to make it more sturdy, like I did here.
+This textile engineering makes for a sturdier finish, but I still like not having an overlocked seam right over the hands..
+This is on Peacock. 👇

 See, there's really a lot of thought and engineering that I put into these coats, so that's why my sleeves evolved over time - my endless pursuit of a longer-lasting, more wearable garment.
 Like seriously, I do NOT want these coats stuck under plastic for eternity.
 (I grew up with friends whose parents covered the furniture with plastic to keep dust off and it was like... creepy).
 Nooooo!
 I want you to wear the thing!
 That's why it's art-to-wear, rather than art-to-hang-up-and-forget-about. 😏